ohlava/Fire-Spread/README.md

 - More types of vegetation and their unique impact on the fire spread
 - Better fire spread calculation based on more factors
 - UI changes and enhancements, more settings options implemented by buttons, sliders, toggles...
+- importing map - platform specific import system, right now can be used only through the Unity Engine
 - and many many more

 ## Support